Facebook pauses plans to roll out 'Instagram Kids' | DW | 27.09.2021

 The Wall Street Journal recently ran a series of articles on how parent company Facebook's own research showed the Instagram app had a deleterious effect on the mental health of teenage girls.

-Facebook however stands by the plan to develop the app but recognizes the need to appear responsive to criticism and concerns over access and consent.
+Facebook stands by the plan to develop the app but recognizes the need to respond to criticism and concerns over access and consent.

 The company has pushed back against The Wall Street Journal reports, arguing their research shows positive and negative effects of Instagram use on teenage girls, not just negative consequences as the article suggested.